nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 1. We use the `sealed trait` and `Node` `case class` we defined above to restrict what an instance of `Tree[A]` can match to.
 2. We match on the tree parameter that is passed in, and inside the match we specify two deconstructed variations of `Node` to match on.
 3. For the first case, we set up a pattern with a Node that has two attributes, `value` and `List()`.
-    - This means that the `tree` object we pass in would need to have something in value, we don't specify what but whatever it is now lives in that `value` variable and the compiler can infer that the object refered to by `value` is going to have whatever type gets assigned to `A`.
+    - This means that the `tree` object we pass in would need to have something in value, we don't specify what but whatever it is now lives in that `value` variable and the compiler can infer that the object referred to by `value` is going to have whatever type gets assigned to `A`.
     - We also specify that in the first case's `Node`, its `children` should be an empty list.
     - If the object pointed to by `tree` meets that pattern, we call our passed in function `f` and pass in the `value` member of our matched `Node`.
 4. For the second case, our `Node` still has a `value` for its `value` member, but then its `children` member needs to be a non-empty list.